richiam16/matrix_ag/README.md

 multiple_files(PATH, name) # Here name represents the name that the user wants to give to an existing file, one can also include the path where this file should be written.

-The outpout of this action is file with four columns: # of file, path of the file, metal, "[F,E,V]", "AGD"
+The outpout of this action is file with four columns: # of file, path of the file, metal, "[F,E,V]", The determinant of the matrix

 The user of this script can get more information about the atomic graph and its components in the book chapter: https://doi.org/10.1016/B978-0-323-90891-7.00018-9 from the book, QTAIM and beyond.